 One bundle can work for short ponytails, but two are recommended for fullness with longer styles.
 For half-up or partial looks, fewer bundles may suffice.

-Use gentle products, store on a mannequin or holder, avoid friction, and wrap your hair in silk/satin at night to reduce frizz and tangling.
+To keep your wig looking its best, use gentle products, store it on a mannequin or holder, avoid friction, and wrap your hair in silk or satin at night to reduce frizz and tangling.